peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision (in bits), rounding, and exponent range of the rounded number.
-If `HasFlags
-      ` of the context is true, will also store the flags resulting from the peration (the flags are in addition to the pre-existing flags).
-Can be ull.
-If this parameter is null or defines no maximum precision, returns he same value as the ToString() method.
+If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.
+If this parameter is null or defines no maximum precision, returns the same value as the ToString() method.

 <b>Return Value:</b>